orassayag/countries-ranks/README.md

 # Countries Ranks

 Built in February 2021.
-A client application built by the Thu Nghiem, and re-built to display the countries ranks.
+A client application built by Thu Nghiem, and re-built to display the countries' ranks.
-Thanks to Thu Nghiem from devchallenges.io from his toturial on https://www.youtube.com/watch?v=v8o9iJU5hEA and this code from https://github.com/nghiemthu/world-ranks
+Thanks to Thu Nghiem from devchallenges.io from his tutorial on https://www.youtube.com/watch?v=v8o9iJU5hEA and this code from https://github.com/nghiemthu/world-ranks

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).